-The unemployment rate ticked up, according to new numbers from the Bureau of Labor Statistics:
+The latest employment data from the U.S. Bureau of Labor Statistics:

 Household Survey Data

 1:14 PM, Dec 2, 2013 • By GEOFFREY NORMAN